JochimM/Delfi-PQ_FDIR/README.md

 - simplebitflip.ino: This file verifies the bit flip is working.
 This file changes the bit for a specified value (e.g. 1000) on a specified location (e.g. bit n° 4) and gives the new value.
 - checkMemAddr.ino: This file verifies the function to check the memory address and can be found in the checkMemAddr folder.

+There is also a python file 'plotter.py' to plot the errors on a memory map.

 Furthermore, note there is a trash folder for the user to see what was done, but was found to be unsuccessful.
 However, there is no documentation on this trash folder.

 ## Literature study